Ayush-Patel15/amazon-scraper-with-flask/README.md

 pip install -r requirements.txt
 ```

 - You are ready to start.
-Visit to base directory `scraper` and run
+Visit to base directory `scraper`, run to see the output in cmd/terminal

 ```
 python amazon_scraper.py
 ```

-to see the output in cmd/terminal or to activate flask server locally, run
+- to activate flask server locally, run

 ```
-python flask_server.py
+python app.py
 ```